 In more nuts-and-bolts business terms, "we try to make sure that every weekend there is something happening here at the winery," Brian said, “and even when nothing is going on, on say, a Tuesday in February, it’s key that our customers know and feel how much we appreciate them, and that BOW is a special place”

 "My e-mails (distributed to the winery’s 10K+ email list) say, 'here's the experience; here's what the dream looked like this week, and here’s an invitation to join us.'"

 "People come, and they love the feel of the place.
 They come back and bring their friends, and they all love it.
 So they bring their friends.
 The circle of friends just keeps getting bigger."

 Authur Ashe said, “From what we get, we can make a living; what we give, however, makes a life”

 Because the Roeders are dedicated to creating community, non-profit charity groups figure prominently into BOW’s growing group of friends.

 "One Veterans' Day, we did a fundraiser for Fisher House, which houses military families whose loved ones have been injured in the wars, so they can stay close to them without going bankrupt on hotel bills.
 It was one of our first fundraisers," Brian said.

 "Volunteers did a barbecue and raised $1,500 for Fisher House just by selling hot dogs and hamburgers."

-“In the past three years of operation, Barrel Oak Winery has helped charitable organizations raise approximately $300K through events like these,” Brian said
+“Since we opened our doors in 2008, Barrel Oak Winery has helped charitable organizations raise over $800K through events like these,” Brian said